 The Descender Line: Letters like g, y, j, and p have an extra line that falls below the baseline, and this line is called a descender.
 The descenders reach to the descender line.

 Break the Rules

 Now that you understand how letters are supposed to sit on a clean, straight line, you can learn how to break those rules.
-Bounce lettering bucks the idea of keeping all the letters on a single baseline.
-Instead, each letter jumps a little higher or a little lower than the baseline, creating a bouncy effect.
+Bouncy fonts buck the idea of keeping all the letters on a single baseline.
+Instead, each letter jumps a little higher or a little lower than the baseline, creating a bouncy style.
 Generally, all the letters are still roughly the same size — the X-height of all the letters should be approximately the same, even if they don’t sit on the same line.

 Try to Achieve Balance

 There isn’t a specific right or wrong way to achieve bounce lettering.
 Mostly, you have to feel out what looks the best to you.
 However, one thing you can pay attention to while you’re lettering is the balance of the word.
 If you were to draw a line right through the middle of a word, you want to make sure that there is plenty of weight above and below that line.
 If you have too many letters dip low and not enough above to balance it out, the whole thing can look a bit off.

 The trick is to pay attention while you are lettering and try to immediately counterbalance the last two letters.
 If you have a few letters bouncing high, try to make sure the next few strokes go low to balance it out.
 Often, this requires some improvisation in the middle of your lettering.
 With a bit of practice, you will develop an eye for balance and figure out what works best.